Spark4444/HTMLBundleMinifier/readme.md

 - **Verbose Logging**: Detailed output during the minification process
 - **Bundling Options**: Bundles CSS and JS files without minification and uses prettier to format the final HTML
 - **File Auto-detection**: Automatically detects linked CSS and JS files in your HTML and inline styles/scripts
+- **Config File Support**: Ability to specify a config file for default options
+- **Automatic autocomplete for options**: Provides suggestions for invalid options and arguments

 ## Installation